Battle of Paštrik: 6–9 June: Stalemate

 On 6 June, the Yugoslav Army launched a counter offensive near Planeja.
 As the Yugoslav soldiers advanced towards Planeja, they were hit by 82 unguided Mark 82 bombs from two B-52s and a B-1B.
 There are conflicting accounts about the casualties suffered by the Yugoslav troops.
 The Washington Post Foreign Service, which also claim that the strike involved the use of cluster munition, put the toll in "several hundreds".
 According to some testimonies from KLA fighters, they suffered serious casualties but according to other KLA reports most were able to get into safety before the impact.
 A ground inspection by German KFOR troops following the end of hostilities found no wreckages of any vehicles or tanks.
 On June 7, bombing and ground fighting continued around Pashtrik.
 On June 9, the Yugoslav army retreated and the Military Technical Agreement was signed for the withdrawal of all Yugoslav forces from Kosovo.

-Aftermath
+Aftermath and result

-Despite the failure of the KLA to reach its operational objective, it has been regarded as one of the most important factors in Slobodan Milošević's decision to sign the Kumanovo Treaty.
-According to US army general Theodore G. Stroup, "'Milosevic lost his nerve when ground power, in the form of the Kosovar offensive and the capability of Task Force Hawk to take advantage of the offensive to illuminate the battlefield with its intelligence, surveillance and reconnaissance assets, first unlocked the full capability of airpower."
+Despite the KLA managing to capture Pastrik, the operation was still regarded as a failure, since NATO and the KLA failed to reach their main objective and suffered heavy defeat.
+Some sources even reported that the KLA was “creamed” during the battle.
+According to Milovan Drecun, he described the battle as factor that would decide who would at least in military terms win the war.
+There have also been claims that the battle was a key factor in Milošević’s decision to sign the Kumanovo Agreement.